This article has been revamped and revised. The new article can be found here.

 When I started going to the Black Rock Art Festival, I was in my twenties.
 I was still married.
 I hadn't started college yet.
 I was still almost two years away from the fateful encounter with a trio of criticism torpedos that would make me look in the mirror and think really hard about how much I wanted to write and what I was willing to do for it.
 I was not quite the same Chris I am today.
 I even had crazy long hair and Tony Jaclyn golf clubs.

 The event has changed.

-One of the things I noticed over the decade is that, as the years went on, I felt like I left the playa with less and less infectious creative energy each year, but feeling more and more centered.
-In a way, as a writer, the latter is even better.
-I don't feel like I've recharged my batteries so much as I feel like my rechargeable batteries (which have been getting less and less from a full charge) have been completely replaced.
+One of the things I noticed over the decade is that, as the years went on, I felt like I left the playa with less and less infectious creative energy each year, but feeling more and more centered, conversely.
+In a way, as a writer, the later is even better.
+I don't feel like I'm running on a battery recharge so much as that my performance-deficient rechargeable batteries have been replaced by fresh ones.
+(I guess I'm not an iProduct. ~rimshot~)

 Burning Man has become, for me, a period of intense mental and emotional isolation.
 So much so that I have to get back in touch with myself and return to all the fountainheads of who I am and what is important to me.
 It is so (for lack of a better word) "lonely" out there that I have no one to talk to but me.